This article has links to products and services we recommend, which we may make a commission from.

 Balkan food, underrated and not well known, is rich in diversity and cultural influences.

-At the crossroads of cultures and people, the Balkans was once part of the Byzantine and Roman Empires and under Ottoman rule for centuries.
+At the crossroads of cultures and people, the Balkans were once part of the Byzantine and Roman Empires and under Ottoman rule for centuries.

-As a result, traditional Balkan cuisine is a blend of eastern and western influences.
-The food is rich in taste, flavor and rooted in culture.
+As a result, traditional Balkan cuisine is a blend of Eastern and Western influences.
+The food is rich in taste and flavor, and rooted in culture.

 As we traveled through the Balkans for almost nine months, we were struck by the pride and identity of the regional cuisines.

-Therefore, consider this Balkan food guide as an introduction to some of the popular Balkan foods.
+Consider this Balkan food guide as an introduction to the top popular Balkan foods and drinks.

 A generous spirit of hospitality greets visitors with a welcoming sweet or drink and copious servings.